kakshay21/PythonClassMOZILLA/README.md

- Everything that i learned from Mozilla community
+Few python stuff that i learned from opensource community MOZILLA